 The trade is possible only when the slopes of the opportunity cost curves are different.
 In Figure 3, PA and QB are the opportunity cost curves of country A and country B respectively.
-Under the situation of autarky, if county A produce and consume at point C at its opportunity cost curve, i.e, PA line then it will have DO quantity of Good Y and DC quantity of Good X. However, if county B produce and consume at point E at its opportunity cost curve, i.e., QB line then it will have FO quantity of Good X and EF quantity of Good Y. However, the relatively greater steepness of PA line shows that country A has a comparative advantage in the production of Good Y, whereas the relatively greater flatter of QB line reveals that country B has comparative advantage of Good X. Therefore, country A will specialise in the production of Good Y and country B will specialise in the production of Good Y and country B will specialise in the production of Good X if country A produce only Good Y then it can produce maximum OP quantity of Good X if country B produce only Good X at its opportunity cost line QB.
+Under the situation of autarky, if county A produce and consume at point C at its opportunity cost curve, i.e., PA line then it will have DO quantity of Good Y and DC quantity of Good X. However, if county B produce and consume at point E at its opportunity cost curve, i.e., QB line then it will have FO quantity of Good X and EF quantity of Good Y. However, the relatively greater steepness of PA line shows that country A has a comparative advantage in the production of Good X. Therefore, country A will specialise in the production of Good Y and country B will specialise in the production of Good X. If country A produce only Good Y then it can produce maximum OP quantity of Good Y at its opportunity cost line PA.
+Similarly, country B can produce maximum OB quantity of Good X if country B produce only Good X at its opportunity cost line QB.
 Both countries will exchange Goods in the ratio indicated by the dotted international commodity-price line PB.